What is chicory coffee?

 Side effects of chicory as a coffee substitute

-Research study proved that long-term consumption of chicory coffee or tea did not associate with diabetes risk.
+Research studies proved that long-term consumption of chicory coffee or tea did not associate with diabetes risk.
 But it causes some other adverse effects like allergy etc (7).

 1. Presence of toxic compound